ww11632/echoma/README.md

 **One-line pitch:** *"We encrypt your emotions before they leave your device, store them on decentralized Walrus, and prove their existence with NFTs on Sui—all while maintaining zero-knowledge privacy."*

-**Key innovation:** Emotional data becomes a governed, revocable, verifiable, zero-knowledge data primitive on Sui.
+**Key innovation:** Emotional data as a revocable, verifiable, zero-knowledge primitive on Sui.

 **Note:** Zero-knowledge here refers to a platform-zero-knowledge property via end-to-end encryption, not a zk-SNARK computation proof.